dazzoc/CueApp/README.md

 > # Cue Music App
 >
-A simple web application that returns color information baseded apon the user inputing a Hex code.
-A good way to practice 0-F Hex code and learn more information on the color.
+A web application where users can track their music.
+Users can add the albums they are listening to, add the date they listened to it on and witch device they used to listen to the album.
 ___
 ## Technologies Used
 - Python